 Temporary Protected Status Designated Country: Nepal

-TPS for current beneficiaries under the designation for Nepal will continue, provided that they properly re-registered for TPS during at least one of the following registration periods for their country.
-If you have not re-registered during at least one of the following registration periods, you should file now and explain your reasons for filing late.
+TPS for current beneficiaries under the designation for Nepal will continue if they properly re-registered for TPS during at least 1 of the following registration periods for their country.
+If you did not re-register during at least 1 of the following registration periods, you should file now and explain your reasons for filing late.

 |Continuous Residence Date in U.S. Since:||June 24, 2015|

 |Continuous Physical Presence in U.S. Since:||June 24, 2015|

 |Federal Register Notice Citation:|